Replaid-inc/github-actions-exporter/README.md

 If no secret is configured, signature verification is skipped (not recommended for production use).

-### Logging

-The Webhook Receiver will log the full payloads of incoming webhook events to stdout for monitoring and debugging purposes.

-### Metrics

-The exporter collects and exposes the following Prometheus metrics:

 #### github_workflow_status

 Status of GitHub workflow runs with the following labels: